Seasonal Minimum, Base and Max Price Settings

 Example, if your season is starting on 15th January and ending on 20th March, another season can start anytime after the first season ends, and not necessarily on 21st March.

-You can even download a CSV of the seasons you create to replicate those on other listings, or make mass edits and re-upload those instead of doing it on the UI.
+- You can download a CSV of the seasons you create to replicate those on other listings, or make mass edits and re-upload those instead of doing it on the one by one.

 Deciding between modes: Fixed or Percentage?

 Setting fixed values on the Custom Seasonal Profile allows you to directly configure seasonal min, max and base prices - this is recommended when using this setting on a listing level.
 On the other hand, when used on a group level, it can be more convenient to set up seasons as a percentage, since listings in a group can have different min, max and base prices.
 In this case, the percentage value configured in the profile is applied as a "% change" to the listing-level values.
 For example, a percentage value seasonal base price of 20, for a listing that has a base price of $100, will result in a Seasonal Base Price of $100 * 1.2 = $120.